rushisoftvan/kafka/README.md

 **Rentaion** : Retention refers to the time duration that Kafka retains messages in a topic.
 Once a message has been retained for the specified duration or the topic reaches the configured size, Kafka will delete older messages.
 Retention is configured on a per-topic basis.

+**@Retryable Topic and @Backoff** : In many messaging systems (e.g., Apache Kafka, Spring Kafka, or other event-driven architectures), retry mechanisms are often needed to handle errors or transient issues.
+When a consumer tries to process a message and fails, it may need to retry processing the message a certain number of times before giving up.

+**@Retryable Topic** :
+This typically means that you want to mark a topic for retryable processing, meaning if an error occurs while consuming the message, the system should retry consuming it before giving up or routing it to a dead letter topic.

+This is used in scenarios where there could be temporary failures (e.g., network issues, service unavailability) that could be resolved after a short period, so it makes sense to retry rather than immediately sending the message to a dead-letter queue.

 ## Setting Up Kafka with Docker

 Follow these steps to set up Kafka and Zookeeper using Docker: